 They Want to Be Alone

 Cats seek solace when their bodies are ailing.
-You may find your cat lying in a noticeably quiet and isolate spot that he has never been in before.
+You may find your cat lying in a noticeably quiet and isolated spot that he has never been in before.
 Since he is weak, he feels safer hidden away.
 This is how cats made themselves less vulnerable in the wild.

 Boy’s Story – Boy loved people and would do anything to be sitting next to me (or on me).
 He was always around and one day he was nowhere to be found.
 We realized he crawled between the wall and a large piece of furniture.
 I didn’t realize a cat could fit in such a small space.